Iridescent toothcarp

 The iridescent toothcarp or pearl-spotted killifish(Paraphanius mento) is a species of killifish in the family Aphaniidae.
 It can be found in Western Asia (Iraq, Israel, Jordan, Lebanon, Palestine, Syria and Turkey).
 It occurs in a wide range of freshwater habitats (springs, streams, lakes and rivers).
 It grows to 5 cm total length.
 This species was described in 1843 as Lebias mento by Johann Jakob Heckel with the type locality given as Mosul in Iraq.
-The acanthocephalan parasite Triaspiron aphanii was found to infest 90% of a sample of Iridescent toothcarp.
+The acanthocephalan parasite Triaspiron aphanii was found to infest 90% of a sample of Iridescent toothcarp, with infestations ranging from 1 to 15 worms.